 - Power down the device to avoid additional battery use.

 - Place your device in a cool, moisture-free environment that’s less than 32° C (90° F).

-- If you plan to store your device for longer than six months, charge it to 50% every six months.
+- If you plan to store your device for longer than six months, charge it to 50 per cent every six months.